findy-network/findy-network.github.io/content/en/blog/ssi-learnings/index.md

 This raises an important question: Should we approach identity-related use cases through an **algorithmic zero-trust** lens, or should we aim for a **decentralized trust model based on self-certification**?

+Or should we simply **build identity around PKI**, as seen in current government-led approaches like the **mobile Driver’s License (ISO mDL)** or the **EUDI Wallet**?
+These systems rely on administrative trust models — and while they may not be decentralized, they offer well-understood security, strong governance, and user familiarity.

+What seems increasingly clear is that **these approaches are not mutually exclusive**.
+To build inclusive, resilient, and user-friendly identity systems, we may need to **combine the reliability of PKI, the resilience of algorithmic trust, and the sovereignty of self-certification**.
+The future of identity likely lies in how well we can bridge and blend these trust models — not in picking one over the others.

 ## Algorithmic Zero-Trust